joelkoz/omni-schema/README.md

           console.log('As expected, the record is not valid -- ' + uiValidator.lastError);
         }

-        // Create a new validator that does NOT exclude non-UI
+        // Now, lets try to validate the sanitized UI record instead.
-        // elements so it will validate correctly.
-Also - let's use
-        // the alternative "try/catch" version of validation from
+        // Also - let's use the alternative "try/catch" version of
-        // the plugin...
+        // validation from the plugin...
-        let dbValidator = ContactSchema.getValidator(false);
         try {
-          let validatedRecord = dbValidator.validate(dbRecord, ['_id', '_schema']);
+            let validatedRecord = uiValidator.validate(uiRecord);
-            console.log('Record is now valid.');
+            console.log('Record validated correctly');
         }
         catch (error) {
-          console.log('WARNING - mock record is STILL not valid -- ' + error.message);
+          console.log('WARNING - ui record not valid -- ' + error.message);
         }

     })